Dynamics on free-by-cyclic groups: Introduction

 where $||w||_A$ denotes the cyclically reduced length of $w$ with respect to some fixed free basis $A$ of $F_N$.
 It is known that the above definition does not depend on the choice of $A$ and that the $\sup$ in the above formula is actually a $\max$.

 An element $\fee\in \Out(F_N)$ is called \emph{exponentially growing} if $\lambda(\fee)>1$.
 It is known that every fully irreducible $\fee$ is exponentially growing.
-More generally, if $\fee\in \Out(F_N)$ admits an expanding irreducible train-track representative $f\colon\Gamma\to\Gamma$, then $\fee$ is exponentially growing and $\lambda(\fee)=\lambda(f)$, where $\lambda(f)$ is the Perron-Frobenius eigenvalue of the transition matrix $A(f)$ of $f$ (see \S~\ref{S:graph maps}); in particular $\lambda(f)$ depends only on $\fee$ and not on $f$ here.
-Moreover, in this case the topological entropy $h(f)$ of $f$ is equal to $\log(\lambda(f))$, (see Proposition~\ref{prop:h(f)} below for a more general version of this statement).
+More generally, if $\fee\in \Out(F_N)$ admits an expanding irreducible train-track representative $f\colon\Gamma\to\Gamma$, then $\fee$ is exponentially growing and $\lambda(\fee)=\lambda(f)$, where $\lambda(f)$ is the Perron-Frobenius eigenvalue of the transition matrix $A(f)$ of $f$ (see \S\ref{S:graph maps}).
+We note that in this situation $\lambda(f)$ depends only on $\fee$ and not on the choice of $f$, and that it is alternatively calculated via topological entropy $h(f)$ as $h(f) = \log(\lambda(f))$ (see Proposition~\ref{prop:h(f)} below for a more general version of this statement).
 This discussion applies, for example, to all fully irreducible automorphisms and, more generally, to all irreducible elements of $\Out(F_N)$ of infinite order.

 The final part of Theorem \ref{T:main theorem} provides the analogue of Fried's result on entropy.